 sitem-insel is an independent, non-profit public private partnership.
 Government funding has been approved for the start-up phase.
 Subsequently sitem-insel will be financially independent.

-Christoph Amman, Minister of Economic Affairs and Member of the Government of the Canton of Berne: national importance, international appeal
+Christoph Amman, Minister of Economic Affairs and Member of the Government of the Canton of Bern: national importance, international appeal

 The private sector has already recognized the potential of sitem-insel - in fact, the privately funded Diabetes Centre Berne (DCB), under the stewardship of Willy Michel, Chairman of the Board of Directors of the Ypsomed Group, has confirmed that it will be moving to the new sitem-insel building.
 Major companies such als CSL Behring and Straumann AG are also involved in the project, while other companies are signaling their interest.
 Furthermore, the new premises will be open to start-ups and spin-offs.